Bikes, lights and music, welcome to the Bike Rave Vancouver 2013. On Saturday, June 29, hundreds of cyclists will turn out for a fun filled night.

 – Second Beach in Stanley Park

 – The band shell at the Plaza of Nations

 – Under the Terminal Avenue viaduct

 – The black-top oval at Strathcona park

-If its nice out, we ride.
-If it’s iffy, we ride.
-If its raining a little and likely to clear up, we ride.
-If it’s pouring, we don’t ride.
-If you aren’t sure, show up anyways.
-Someone will be there from 830pm til 1030pm to let people know if the ride is cancelled.
-Fingers crossed!
-If the ride does end up being cancelled due to weather, it will be rescheduled for Saturday, June 23rd.
+If it’s a nice day outside or a little cloudy, the ride goes on.
+If it’s raining a little and likely to clear up, the ride shall go on.
+If it’s pouring, the ride will NOT happen, if you unsure, show up and see what happens.
+There will be someone at Crab Park between 7:30 p.m. to 9:30 p.m. to let people know if the ride is cancelled.
+In the odd chance the ride does get cancelled due to weather, it will be rescheduled for Saturday, July 27th.

 The cover-our-ass-disclaimer from their Facebook Page

 We are not responsible for your safety; YOU ARE!

 We have done our best to ensure that the route is well lit and wide, but it does involve a little riding on the road.
 We should attempt to obey all traffic laws.
 If we get split up, we can rejoin at one of the several stopping points along the ride, so please stop at red lights and stop signs.